WebFiori/docs/sessions-management.md

 ### Implementing Database Access Methods

-Next step, we need to create a class which we can use to execute queries against the table to insert, update and delete sessions.
-We will be extending the class [`DB`](https://webfiori.com/docs/webfiori/framework/DB) and add our logic in the new class.
-In addition to that, we will make the class implement the interface [SessionStorage](https://webfiori.com/docs/webfiori/framework/session/SessionStorage).
+Next step, the developer need to create a class which will be used to execute queries against the table to insert, update and delete sessions.
+Developer must extend the class [`DB`](https://webfiori.com/docs/webfiori/framework/DB) and add logic in the new class.
+In addition to that, developer must make the class implement the interface [SessionStorage](https://webfiori.com/docs/webfiori/framework/session/SessionStorage).
 The interface has all methods needed to have a functional sessions storage engine.

 ``` php
 namespace app\database;